bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 document, stacked and not positioned (appended to `<body>` inside a `<b-toaster>` with class name and ID set to the toaster target name).
 The only default styling the toaster will have is `position: fixed;`, a `max-width` and a `z-index` of `1100`.

+Avoid using both `b-toaster-top-left` and `b-toaster-top-right`, or `b-toaster-bottom-left` and `b-toaster-bottom-right`, at the same time in your app as notifications could be obscured on small screens (i.e. `xs`).

 ### Prepend and append